 Nicaraguan Salsa star Luis Enrique use the jukebox theme in his new album “Jukebox, Primera Edición”, to symbolize his new take on old Latin pop music hits and standards that filled “velloneras” around Latin America.

-The concept of the jukebox is a neat one, and this time Luis Enrique enlisted Puerto Rican master producer Angel “Cucco” Peña, to provide a new fresh spin to this songs and to the Luis Enrique pop Salsa sound.
+The concept of the jukebox is a neat one.
+This time Luis Enrique enlisted Puerto Rican master producer Angel “Cucco” Peña, to provide a new fresh spin to this songs and to the Luis Enrique pop Salsa sound.

-I certainly didn’t see this coming, particularly with the success the Prince of Salsa had working with another master producer, Sergio George, who helped revive Luis Enrique music career starting with “Ciclos” (2009).
-But perhaps the unimpressive follow-up “Soy y Seré” (2011) made Luis Enrique consider a change for his XX recording of his Latin music career.
+I certainly didn’t see this coming, particularly with the success the Prince of Salsa had working with producer Sergio George.
+Sergio helped revive Luis Enrique’s music career starting with “Ciclos” (2009).
+But perhaps the unimpressive follow-up “Soy y Seré” (2011) made Luis Enrique consider a change for his 18th album of his Latin music career.

 Pop Salsa with Amazing Music and Unifying Theme

-Concept/theme – I loved the concept of recording old pop song (nothing new about making Salsa songs of old love ballads, but the jukebox theme is a nice one, and some of these songs were indeed jukebox classics).
+Concept/theme – I loved the concept of recording old pop songs.
+There’s nothing new about making Salsa songs of old love ballads, but the jukebox theme is a nice one.
+Additionally, some of these songs were indeed jukebox classics.

 Luis Enrique must have been carrying this idea around for while, since in his 2nd album “Amor y Alegria”, he included the jukebox classic “La Mentira”.
 The “vellonera” concept is something that gives the album something distinctive to other albums.